What does ChatGPT stand for?

 How does ChatGPT work?

 ChatGPT is built upon the foundation of the Transformer architecture, a deep learning model that has revolutionized natural language processing tasks.
 It is pre-trained on a massive amount of text data from the internet, allowing it to learn grammar, facts, and even some reasoning abilities.
-The model then fine-tunes its responses using reinforcement learning from human feedback, ensuring it provides more accurate and reliable answers.
+The model then fine-tunes its knowledge through reinforcement learning from human feedback.

 What are the limitations of ChatGPT?

-While ChatGPT is an impressive language model, it does have some limitations.
+While ChatGPT is an impressive language model, it does have its limitations.
 It may sometimes generate incorrect or nonsensical answers, as it relies heavily on patterns it has learned from its training data.
-It can also be sensitive to input phrasing, providing different responses for slight rephrases of the same question.
-Additionally, ChatGPT may not always ask clarifying questions when faced with ambiguous queries, potentially leading to inaccurate or irrelevant responses.
+It can also be sensitive to input phrasing, providing different responses to slight rephrasing of the same question.
+Additionally, ChatGPT may occasionally respond to harmful instructions or exhibit biased behavior, despite OpenAI’s efforts to mitigate these issues.